-This short course is aimed at academics, business experts, health practitioners, life-coaches, psychologists, and anyone with a specific professional expertise who wants to write a book.
-It demystifies the publishing process and helps you formulate the first steps and stages to long-form writing.
+This short crash course is aimed at academics, business experts, health practitioners, life-coaches, psychologists, and anyone with a specific professional expertise who wants to write a book.
+It demystifies the publishing process and helps you formulate the first steps and stages to writing a book.

 This is a live online course.
 You will need: